Ant: Communication

 Ants find a dying white cabbage larvae that parasitoid wasps larvae exited two days earlier.

 Ants communicate with each other using pheromones, sounds, and touch.
 Since most ants live on the ground, they use the soil surface to leave pheromone trails that may be followed by other ants.
 In species that forage in groups, a forager that finds food marks a trail on the way back to the colony; this trail is followed by other ants, these ants then reinforce the trail when they head back with food to the colony.
 When the food source is exhausted, no new trails are marked by returning ants and the scent slowly dissipates.
 This behaviour helps ants deal with changes in their environment.
 For instance, when an established path to a food source is blocked by an obstacle, the foragers leave the path to explore new routes.
 If an ant is successful, it leaves a new trail marking the shortest route on its return.
 Successful trails are followed by more ants, reinforcing better routes and gradually identifying the best path.

 Ants use pheromones for more than just making trails.
 A crushed ant emits an alarm pheromone that sends nearby ants into an attack frenzy and attracts more ants from farther away.
 Several ant species even use "propaganda pheromones" to confuse enemy ants and make them fight among themselves.
 Pheromones are produced by a wide range of structures including Dufour's glands, poison glands and glands on the hindgut, pygidium, rectum, sternum, and hind tibia.
 Pheromones also are exchanged, mixed with food, and passed by trophallaxis, transferring information within the colony.
 This allows other ants to detect what task group (e.g., foraging or nest maintenance) other colony members belong to.
 In ant species with queen castes, when the dominant queen stops producing a specific pheromone, workers begin to raise new queens in the colony.

 Some ants produce sounds by stridulation, using the gaster segments and their mandibles.
 Sounds may be used to communicate with colony members or with other species.

 Defence

 A Plectroctena sp. attacks another of its kind to protect its territory.

 Ants attack and defend themselves by biting and, in many species, by stinging often injecting or spraying chemicals.
 Bullet ants (Paraponera), located in Central and South America, are considered to have the most painful sting of any insect, although it is usually not fatal to humans.
 This sting is given the highest rating on the Schmidt sting pain index.

 The sting of jack jumper ants can be lethal for humans, and an antivenom has been developed for it.
 Fire ants, Solenopsis spp., are unique in having a venom sac containing piperidine alkaloids.
 Their stings are painful and can be dangerous to hypersensitive people.
 Formicine ants secrete a poison from their glands, made mainly of formic acid.
+Pseudoneoponera (formerly Pachycondyla) produce a string of foam with bitter-tasting cyclic dipeptides from their venom glands when disturbed.